okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-email/main/index.md

 | Campaign Reminder | Access certification campaign: (`campaignName`) | `IGAReviewerPendingNotification` | |   |
 | Reassigned Review | Access certification campaign: (`campaignName`) | `IGAReviewerReassigned` | |   |

-### Use allowed attributes
+### Use allowed HTML tags and elements

-The following table provides a list of all allowed email attributes in customized templates.
-If you deviate from the allowed attributes, you receive error messages.
+The following table provides a list of all allowed HTML tags and elements in customized templates.
+If you deviate from the allowed tags and elements, you receive error messages.

 | HTML tags/elements | Allowed attributes |
 |-------------------|--------------------|